 This is where clustering comes in.
 Clustering is basically an unsupervised machine learning (ML) algorithm that groups objects based on attributes.

-This comprehensive article from Zilliz, a leading vector database company for production-ready AI, will take you deep into what K Means clustering in machine learning is all about and how you can implement it using Python.
+This comprehensive article from Zilliz, a leading vector database company for production-ready AI, will take you deep into what K-means clustering in machine learning is all about and how you can implement it using Python.
 It will also explore when to use K-means clustering and give a real K-means clustering example.

 What Is Clustering?